mahadzaryab1/StockWishList/README.md

 * Image Storage - Google Firebase

 ## Running the Application (Method 1: Recommended)
 The easiest and quickest way to get this application running is by opening the [solution file](StockWishlist.sln) in Visual Studio 2019.
+You can do this by simply double clicking the solution file and opening it in Visual Studio when prompted.
+You can also open up Visual Studio first, go to File->Open->Project/Solution and navigate to the solution file from there.
+This will load the entire application and all of its contents in the IDE.
+Now, you can simply navigate to Debug->Start Debugging and the application should start up automatically.